How a Ugandan Taxi Company Could potentially Generate UGX 2,500,000,000 In 24 Months

 Building a profitable, million-dollar enterprise in 24 months is challenging, even in a straightforward business like transportation.
 Success depends on:

-- Strategic Planning: Understanding the local market, competition, and pricing
+- Strategic planning: Understanding the local market, competition, and pricing

-- Consistent Execution: Implementing plans effectively and adapting to challenges
+- Consistent execution: Implementing plans effectively and adapting to challenges

 Disclaimer